-The highly effective rise to fortune which retail FX firm Plus500 (PLUS:London) managed to achieve in a relatively short space of time has attracted large international conglomerates to purchase stock in the company since it became a publicly listed company on the London Stock Exchange.
+The highly effective rise to fortune which CFd broker Plus500 (PLUS:London) managed to achieve in a relatively short space of time has attracted large international conglomerates to purchase stock in the company since it became a publicly listed company on the London Stock Exchange.

 JP Morgan has shown a consistent interest in the company, embarking on a campaign of acquiring shares on an incremental basis which led the firm to a 15% stake holding by Monday of last week.